-- Turn on the system and change the necessary BIOS settings, if any.
-Refer to the BIOS Setup chapter for more information on BIOS setup. - 2.
+- 1. Turn on the system and change the necessary BIOS settings, if any.
+See the BIOS Setup chapter information on BIOS setup. - 2.
 Assign an IRQ to the card.
 Refer to the following tables. - 3.
 Install the software drivers for the expansion card.